Bogdan18b/30days/readme.md

 Cool easy way to add a sticky nav to any website.
 <h3>Day 25(01/28/2019) - Event capturing, bubbling, propagation and once</h3>
 A quick example of how event bubbling and capturing works, and how to modify the default behaviour.
+<h3>Day 26(01/29/2019) - Follow along nav (inspired by Stripe)</h3>
+Enhancement from Day 22, showing how to follow a dropdown menu and resize the background to fit beautifully.